Welcome to Happy Acres! This page gives me a chance to tell you a little bit about myself, and this blog.

 I do not receive any compensation or other consideration for any reviews of products, seeds or plants on this website.
 All opinions expressed are my own, and uninfluenced by any potential remuneration of any kind.
 I do not accept advertising requests, not do I allow spam comments that promote commercial websites.
 And I’m not a member of any affiliate programs, not that there’s anything wrong with them.
 I do cheerfully accept samples to try, as long as there are no strings attached.

-© HappyAcresBlog, 2009-2020.
+© HappyAcresBlog, 2009-2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and owner is strictly prohibited.
+Photos may not be used without my permission.
 Excerpts and links may be used, provided that full and clear credit is given to Dave@HappyAcres and Happyacres.blog with appropriate and specific direction to the original content.

 /* wpforms id=”40535″ */